 The 18thcentury art here holds little to surprise, and of course there's one by Palma Giovane.
-The organ over the entrance (built 1743-49 by Antonio and Tommaso Amigoni) has a balcony divided into five sections, each featuring somewhat fluffy-looking paintings of the life of Tobias by Giovanni Antonio Guardi, brother of the more famous veduti-painter Francesco) in 1750-53.
+The organ over the entrance (built 1743-49 by Antonio and Tommaso Amigoni) has a balcony divided into five sections, each featuring somewhat feathery but strongly coloured paintings of

+Life of Tobias by Giovanni Antonio Guardi (the elder brother of the more famous veduti-painter Francesco) in 1750-53.
 There's a central ceiling fresco by